VirtuosoResearch/Regularized-Self-Labeling/README.md

 ### Usage

-Our algorithm are based on layer-wise distance constraint and self lable correction and removal.
-Our algorithm has achieved the significant improvement upon the previous results.
+Our algorithm is based on layer-wise distance constraint and self label correction and removal.
+Our algorithm has achieved s significant improvement upon the previous results.

-Test accuracy on MIT-Indoor dataset with independent label noise:
+Test accuracies on MIT-Indoor dataset with independent label noises:

 |   Method    |     Noise = 20%      |     Noise = 40%      |     Noise = 60%      |     Noise = 80%      |
 | :---------: | :------------------: | :------------------: | :------------------: | :------------------: |